OI-wiki/i18n/docs/basic/divide-and-conquer.md

 #### Reasons to Write Recursion

-1. Code will be more readable with a clearer structure.
-E.g., different implementation of [merge sort](./merge-sort.md)：
+1. Code will be more readable with a more clear structure.
+E.g., different implementation of [merge sort](./merge-sort.md):

     ```cpp
     // C++ Version